Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Kira & Aehako

 Kira is miserable on Ice Planet.
-She’s dealing with the trauma of being abducted by aliens who used her to communicate to fellow abducted humans and is not doing a great job dealing with the news that happily-ever-afters on Ice Planet are achieved through resonance… which means baby-making and Kira can’t have kids.
+She’s dealing with the trauma of being abducted by aliens who used her to communicate with fellow abducted humans and is not doing a great job dealing with the news that happily-ever-afters on Ice Planet are achieved through resonance… which means baby-making and Kira can’t have kids.
 I understand that life isn’t great, but considering the are girls from the alien ship who went through way worse and aren’t freaking Eeyore, Kira’s perspective was exhausting.
 She worried about everything, wasn’t very personable with her tribemates (what is with the tribe leaders getting with the women who are horrible leaders?), and she’s quite judgemental later on in the series (I don’t remember if that’s true for her book).

 Spoiler: on Kira's infertility